 8. Tea Tree Oil

 Tea tree oil is great way to treat jock itch because it has powerful antifungal qualities and is a natural antiseptic and germicide that helps reduce itchiness and inflammation of the skin.
-Studies show that teat tree oil, tested at different various concentrations, definitely possesses antifungal activity, naturally working to kill jock itch fungus.
-(11)
+Studies show that tea tree oil, tested at different various concentrations, possesses antifungal activity and can help fight jock itch fungus.

 9. Aloe Vera